 All registered voters, regardless of party affiliation, may vote on issues and nonpartisan races (such as school board, municipal and judicial races).
 If all candidates in a race have the same party affiliation and the winner of the Primary Election will have no opposition in the General Election, all eligible voters, regardless of party affiliation, may vote in the Primary Election for that race.
 This is known as a universal primary.

 In a General Election, you may vote for any candidate, regardless of your party affiliation.

 If you'd like to change your political party affiliation, you must submit a signed written notice that includes your date of birth or Florida Voter Registration Number or fill out another Florida Voter Registration Application form and submit it to our office.

 For a listing of Florida's major and minor political parties, click here.

 Some people's signatures change over time.
 It is important that we have your current signature on file.
 When you sign a Vote By Mail ballot certificate envelope or candidate and initiative petitions, we'll match your signature to the one we have on file for you.

 If your signature or identifying mark has changed, please update your signature on a Florida Voter Registration Application.
 Signature updates can be made at any time, but must be received before Vote By Mail (absentee) ballots are canvassed in order to be accepted for an election.

 REPLACEMENT VOTER INFORMATION CARD

-You can receive a replacement Voter Information Card by submitting a written request to one of our offices or completing a Florida Voter Registration Application.
+You can receive a replacement Voter Information Card by submitting a signed, written request to one of our offices or completing a Florida Voter Registration Application.